aws-samples/amazon-rds-for-sql-server-custom-log-shipping/README.md

 To implement the custom log shipping solution, complete the following steps:

 1. Open SSMS and connect to the primary SQL Server instance.
 2. Open a new query window and run the following command after replacing the input parameter values.
-Make sure you pass the database names exactly the way they appear in the SSMS Object Explorer.
-This procedure call creates the following:
-a.
-A folder in the S3 bucket after the primary SQL Server instance name.
-b.	`xp_cmdshell` is enabled during the folder creation process and disabled immediately after the folder creation is complete.
-c.
-Subfolders by database names supplied as a comma-separated list in the input.
-d.
-A linked server between the primary and secondary SQL Server instances
-e.
-A `_FullBackup_ job` for each database supplied in the input.
-f.
-A `_LSTracking` job.

 ```TSQL